Thursday Nov, 20 – Sunday, Nov. 23, 2025

 IMG_8378

 We’ll have the whole residence to ourselves for our group of 16 quilters.
 There is plenty of space for sewing in the community room.
 All bedrooms are private singles with shared bathrooms.
-The Commonweal chef will be creating custom meals in the residence for our enjoyment!
+The Commonweal chef will be creating custom meals in the residence from organic, locally-sourced growers for our enjoyment!

 QUILTING WORKSHOP: SPONTANEOUS CURVES